 If you want to keep your card “off” between purchases for extra security – this feature allows you to be in control of when and how your card can be used.
 This greatly reduces the possibility for fraud on your account.

 No Action or enrollment is required for you to use this feature.
-If you are a customer with an active debit card, this feature will be available without an action within your Mobile application or within Online Banking.
+If you are a client with an active debit card, this feature is available without an action within your Mobile application or within Online Banking.

 Yes, you can activate your card with the Orrstown Mobile app or by calling 1-844-290-4126.

 What does the suspend function mean?

 Suspend will temporarily disable your debit card (effectively turning your card “off”) and any new Point of Sale transactions after card suspension will be declined.

 Using the Orrstown mobile app you can activate your suspended card (turn the card back “on”).

 I lost my debit card, how can I report this as lost or stolen?